Xi Urges Peaceful Unification Of China And Taiwan, But Won't Rule Out Using Force

 Xi went on to say "independence would only bring profound disaster for Taiwan" and ensured the island a bright future under a one-country, two- system framework, according to Reuters.

-The Chinese president's urging for the two to come to the table came during a speech marking the 40th anniversary of the "Message of Compatriots in Tawain" when, on Jan.
+The Chinese president's urging for the two to come to the table came during a speech marking the 40th anniversary of the "Message of Compatriots in Taiwan" when, on Jan.
 1, 1979, China offered to open up communications and stop military action against the island.
 As NPR's Beijing Correspondent Rob Schmitz has reported previously, Taiwan split from China in 1949 when the U.S.-supported Chinese nationalist leadership fled after losing a civil war to communist forces.

 Then-president of Taiwan Chiang Ching-Kuo turned down Beijing's olive branch in 1979, reports Reuters, and later that year came out with the "Three-Noes Policy": no contact, no compromise and no negotiation with China.